telekineticyeti/dungeons-of-dredmor-graffiti-tracker/README.md

 This project is a learning exercise for the NgRx framework.
 Data persists using browser localstorage.

-The options includes options to export and import tag codes in JSON format, as well as load sample tag codes.
+The menu includes options to export and import tag codes in JSON format, as well as load sample tag codes.
 The sample codes were parsed from the Gaslamps games forums [here](https://community.gaslampgames.com/threads/graffiti-dump-mostly-unexplored-codes.6538/).

 ## Development server